Cenotes in Tulum: Dive into the Ultimate Traveler’s Experience

-Cenotes are water-filled sinkholes that form naturally in limestone rocks when a subway cave collapses and exposes these waters.
-There are thousands of cenotes in the Yucatan Peninsula, and Tulum is home to some of the most popular and unique.
+Cenotes are water-filled sinkholes that form naturally in limestone rocks when an underground cave collapses and exposes the water.
+There are thousands of cenotes in the Yucatan Peninsula, and the Tulum region is home to some of the most visited and unique ones.

 The water in cenotes tends to cool because it comes from underground.
 This makes it an ideal place to take a refreshing dip and cool off from the hot Mexican sun.
 In Mayan times, many cenotes were used for sacrifices, and objects such as gold, pottery and even human and animal remains have been found at the bottom of some of them.

 The cenotes of Tulum are a mixture of open, semi-open and subway sinkholes:

 - Open Cenotes: these are caves that have completely collapsed inward and are open to the outside.
 They’re our top picks since you get to swim under the open blue sky, the water’s always at a nice temperature, and there’s often plenty of spots to chill out around the water.
 Our favourites of this type around Tulum are Cenote Carwash and Cenote Zacil Ha.

 - Semi-open cenotes: These cenotes are mostly subway, but have small openings in the roof that allow light and fresh air in.
 These cenotes can be especially beautiful when the rays of light illuminate the crystalline water below.
 Our favorite near Tulum are Cenote Ik Kil, which you can visit on a day trip to Chichén Itzá, and Cenote Samula, one of the cenotes near Valladolid.